AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 ## JPEG XS IS-05 Senders and Receivers

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
-The SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 9134 and, if appropriate, ST 2110-22.
+The SDP file at the **/transportfile** endpoint on Senders MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.

 An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 9134 and, if appropriate, ST 2110-22.
+Note that Receivers MUST handle such SDP files that do not comply with the additional requirements described for Senders.

 An example SDP file is provided in the [Examples](../examples/).